ChorusOne/solana-mev/README.md

 "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v" = 101  # 0.000_101 USDC

 # Next are the paths that we want to consider.
 A path is a sequence of Orca
 # pools that should form a cycle.
+Note, due to the transaction size limit on
+# Solana, it is generally not possible to use cycles of more than three hops,
+# because they would need to reference too many accounts.
 [[mev_path]]
 name = "USDC->wstETH->stSOL->USDC"
 path = [